Hosting an Outdoor Summer Dinner Party? Here's How to Curate Elevated Place Settings

-Summer is the ultimate season for outdoor entertaining, and after a year without gatherings, there is something undoubtedly special about this particular period.
-Match the moment by hosting an elevated soirée for your nearest and dearest, and set a table that speaks to the celebratory vibe.
+Summer is the ultimate season for outdoor entertaining—after all, there's nothing quite like blue skies and warm weather to put us in the celebratory mood.
+Match the moment by hosting an elevated soirée for your nearest and dearest, and set a table that speaks to the upbeat vibe.
 Just remember that doing so requires a little more than smoothing out pretty linens and lining your tablescape with florals: Take the time to curate each attendee's place setting to kick your party's guest experience level up a notch.
-To help you put together each spot, we tapped three experts, who shared their insights, ahead.

 Though your settings will likely vary based on formality—and should depend on the cuisine you are serving—there are three essentials you shouldn't skip, note the Hidden Gem founders.
 These include plates, cutlery, and glassware.
 The extras are up to you, but all of our experts suggest working some paper into the mix.
 Adding menus or name cards are wonderful touches, say Willock and Willock-Morsch; Gardner prefers the "Superlatives" place cards from Dear Annabelle ($60 for 24, dearannabelle.com).
 "They are an excellent ice breaker," she says of the interactive notes.

-While flowers are part of the overarching tablescape, they impact place settings through proximity, so be sure to choose your blooms wisely; overdoing it in the floral department could cause an overwhelming sensory experience or crowding.
-"Anchor your table with large arrangements—one for a round, two for a rectangle—and then mix in smaller bud vases," advises Gardner.
+While flowers are part of the overarching tablescape, they impact place settings through proximity, so be sure to choose your blooms wisely—overdoing it in the floral department could cause an overwhelming sensory experience or crowding.
+"Anchor your table with large arrangements—one for a round, two for a rectangle—and then mix in smaller bud vases," says Gardner.
 "Alternately, summer is the time to decorate with potted geraniums.
 They have a vibrant color and marvelous smell."